Assessing UML Diagrams by GPT: Implications for Education: Introduction

-Recent advancements in artificial intelligence techniques, especially the development of generative AI techniques, have paved new ways to automate many tasks in the software development life cycle.
-As a typical and widely used type of generative AI model, ChatGPT has demonstrated remarkable capabilities in requirements analysis and modeling~\citep{combemale2023large, Combemale2023ChatGPT} with UML~\citep{Wang2024how}, software architecting~\citep{ahmad2023towards}, code generation~\citep{jiang2024survey}, etc. Meanwhile, many open-source tools have been developed for modeling education, as reported in \citep{agner2017survey}.
-However, current research or tools seldom explore the capabilities of ChatGPT, or other generative AI models, in assessing the quality of software artifacts, i.e., the UML models created by the students in this paper, acting as teachers to grade students' assignments.
-Therefore, this paper intends to investigate the feasibility and effectiveness of ChatGPT in assessing the quality of UML models.
-Specifically, 11 evaluation criteria with grading details were proposed for three types of UML models, i.e., UML use case diagrams, class diagrams, and sequence diagrams.
-Next, a series of experiments were designed and conducted on 40 students' UML modeling reports to explore the performance of ChatGPT in evaluating UML diagrams with the proposed evaluation criteria.
-The results show that (1) ChatGPT performed well in this assessing task because the scores that ChatGPT gives to the UML models are similar to the ones by human experts, and (2) there are three evaluation discrepancies between ChatGPT and human experts, but varying in different evaluation criteria used in different types of UML models.
+Recent advancements in artificial intelligence (AI) techniques, especially the development of generative AI techniques, have paved new ways to automate many tasks in the software development life cycle.
+As a typical and widely used type of generative AI model, GPT has demonstrated remarkable capabilities in requirements analysis and modeling~\citep{combemale2023large}~\citep{luitel2024improving}~\citep{Combemale2023ChatGPT} with UML~\citep{Wang2024how}, software architecting~\citep{ahmad2023towards}, code generation~\citep{jiang2024survey}, etc. Meanwhile, many open-source tools have been developed for modeling education, as reported in \citep{agner2017survey}.
+However, current research or tools seldom explore the capabilities of GPT, or other generative AI models, in assessing the quality of software artifacts, i.e., the UML diagrams created by the students in this paper, acting as teachers to grade students' assignments.

+Therefore, this paper intends to investigate the feasibility and performance of GPT in assessing the quality of UML diagrams in SE education.
+First, according to the selected case study and the corresponding suggested answer, 11 evaluation criteria with grading details were proposed for three types of UML diagrams, i.e., UML use case diagrams, class diagrams, and sequence diagrams.
+Next, a series of experiments was designed and conducted on 40 students' UML modeling reports to explore the performance of GPT in evaluating UML diagrams with the proposed evaluation criteria.
+The results show that GPT can complete this assessment task, but it cannot replace human experts yet.
+Meanwhile, there are five evaluation discrepancies between GPT and human experts.
+These discrepancies vary in the use of different evaluation criteria in different types of UML diagrams, presenting GPT's strengths and weaknesses in this automatic evaluation task.